trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

    - Each graph identified by an IRI
    - Moves from triples (s, p, o) to quads (s, p, o, g)
    - Includes a default graph plus zero or more named graphs
-   - Alternative/complementary pattern to triple reification: group related facts in a named graph and annotate the graph as a whole
    - The graph IRI can be a subject in statements, e.g.:
      ```
      <graph-source-A> <discoveredOn> "2024-01-15"
      <graph-source-A> <hasVeracity> "high"
      ```
+   - Note: Named graphs are a separate feature from reification.
+They have uses beyond statement annotation (partitioning, access control, dataset organization) and should be treated as a distinct capability.

 3. **Blank Nodes**
    - Anonymous nodes without a global URI